 Meals in Hall bring the community together, especially formal dinner every weekday evening.
 Tutorials, Sporting teams, celebrations, and outreach activities are features of student life.
 All this takes place within the larger context of the Pauline community, including former students of all ages.

 The College has a substantial site at the centre of the University grounds and near King Street, Newtown.
 It has its own Oval.
 The Chapel is a particularly fine example of modern church architecture.
-Its current building program will give it new music rooms and other performance spaces, a better gymnasium and, as the jewel in the crown, a large and up-to-date library-study centre.
+The new Ivan Head Building offers world-class accommodation for over 100 undergraduates, tutorial rooms, and a well-equipped gymnasium.
+Further new facilities are being developed in coming years.

 St Paul’s aims to be a first-rate environment in which to study.
 The academic results of our students are excellent.
 The College educates for intellectual leadership, as do the most advanced enterprises in the world of work.
-The tutorial system (40 or 50 classes a week) is provided by Tutors, with Area Tutors accountable to the Senior Tutor and Assistant Senior Tutor.
+The tutorial system (60-70 classes per week) is provided by Tutors, accountable to the Senior Tutor and Assistant Senior Tutor.
 There is also collaboration with The Women’s College and our other neighbours.

 Games draw the College together.
 The Rawson Cup, founded 1906, is the premier award for intercollegiate men’s sport, with competitions in rowing, rugby, cricket, tennis, athletics, swimming, soccer and basketball, running through the year.
 Over the past fifteen years Paul’s has done best at rowing and tennis, and more recently basketball, but first or second place has happened lately in every sport.

-The College plays rugby against King’s College, University of Queensland (for the Callaway and Daubney Cup), and against Trinity College, Melbourne University, plus rugby league against John XXIII College, at ANU, and AFL against our neighbours at St Andrew’s.
+The College plays rugby against King’s College, University of Queensland (for the Callaway and Daubney Cup), and AFL against our neighbours at St Andrew’s.
 Individual students play in outside competitions.
 Touch football takes place each evening on the Oval, and croquet sometimes in the Quad.